The Eighth Annual

-With funding provided, in part, by a grant from South Arts in partnership with the National Endowment For The Arts, we are excited to announce commitments from our feature readers 2022.
-Whiting Award winner Rickey Laurentiis and Fence Modern Poetry Series winner Joyelle McSweeney will join us for our Saturday night feature, April 23, and at our international night on Friday the 22nd we'll be hosting the performance poet and multimedia artist Rocío Cerón (Mexico) and poet, translator, editor and lawyer Enrique Winter (Chile) along with Chilean indigenous poets and advocates Jaime Luis Huenún and Daniela Catrileo with translators Thomas Rothe and Edith Adams.
-Our locals night features will be New Orleans poets Karisma Price, Té V. Smith, Henry Goldkamp, & Daniel W.K.
+With funding provided, in part, by a grant from South Arts in partnership with the National Endowment For The Arts, we had a fabulous lineup of readers in 2022.
+Whiting Award winner Rickey Laurentiis and Fence Modern Poetry Series winner Joyelle McSweeney joined us for our Saturday night feature, and our international night hosted the performance poet and multimedia artist Rocío Cerón (Mexico) and poet, translator, editor and lawyer Enrique Winter (Chile) along with Chilean indigenous poets and advocates Jaime Luis Huenún and Daniela Catrileo with translators Thomas Rothe and Edith Adams.
+Our locals night featured New Orleans poets Karisma Price, Té V. Smith, Henry Goldkamp, & Daniel W.K.
 Lee.

 Please sign up for our mailing list if you are not already on it!
 Click here for the simple signup form.